Static-o2/foxbot/README.md

 # FoxBot 🦊

-A simple Discord bot for the RL Foxes discord server.
+A simple Discord bot built in python for the RL Foxes discord server.

 ## Setup